MiDataInt/mdi-manager/docs/actions/install.md

 A list of installation data with names components 'versions', dirs', 'repos', 'rRepos', 'packages'.
-This information will be incomplete if `packages` was not NULL (repos and rRepos will be NULL, packages will only contain `packages` ) or if installApps was FALSE (repos, rRepos and packages will all be NULL).
+This information will be incomplete if `packages` was not NULL (repos and rRepos will be NULL, packages will only contain `packages` ) or if installPackages was FALSE (repos, rRepos and packages will all be NULL).